ormir-mids/ormir-mids.github.io/index.md

 2. The patient/participant information (which can be omitted for anonymization).
 3. All extra headers needed for the conversion to DICOM (originating from the initial acquisition).

 Each imaging modality and acquisition type has a corresponding set of relevant parameters and a naming convention.
+Further, unlike the original BIDS specification, ORMIR-MIDS also provides a structure for health-related data---including an 'ehr' directory per session, containing a table (.tsv) of clinical data and (optionally) the raw clinical data itself.

-The full specification is found [here](/specs).
+The full ORMIR-MIDS specification can be found [here](/specs).

 # The Python package